bjackman/bjackman.github.io/content/posts/curl-bash.md

 and even ptrace. [gVisor](https://gvisor.dev/) is quite an interesting case that uses KVM in an interesting way.

-[^spectrum-sandboxing]: I'm being prettyx harsh here.
+[^spectrum-sandboxing]: I'm being pretty harsh here.
 Escaping a plain Podman container isn't very hard, but it _does actually require an exploit_.
 And Flatpak and Snap actually have meaningful syscall sandboxing.